 • Opportunity for spiritual reflection in a group setting:

-• Nurturing Your Spirit Group each Tuesday on the Mental Health Unit
+• Nurturing Your Spirit group each week on the inpatient Mental Health unit

-• Worship Service each Wednesday at 1400 on the Specialized Seniors Care Inpatient Care unit
+• Worship Service each week on the Specialized Seniors Care Inpatient unit and Transitional Care unit

 • Opportunities to debrief following critical incidents